-Anyone new on Twitter who wants to build in public and create an audience wants to know this - the tactics behind getting a tweet viral.
+Anyone new on Twitter who wants to build in public and grow an audience wants to know the tactics behind getting a tweet viral.

-The more exposure and engagement, the more followers you can get.
+The more exposure and engagement, the more followers you can get right?
 Make sense.

-I got a question from someone new to Building in Public the other day, and this article is inspired from me answering his question.
+I got a question from someone the other day,

 "I've been building in public already.
 I tagged posts with #BuildInPublic but hasn't had much of an effect on my personal nor company account.
 Are there changes you'd suggest to encourage virality?"